- Can we use our existing bylaws?

 - Can multi-stakeholder co-ops distinguish between member classes?

-- Member classes (workers, consumers, producers, supporters) can be named on the ledger and each class's members are attributed on the record when they participate in votes.
-Approval thresholds can be tuned per decision type to reflect class-specific governance rules — though the specific weighting logic should be confirmed with your configuration at setup.
+- Member classes (workers, consumers, producers, supporters) can be defined and attributed on the ledger when they participate in votes.
+Class-specific approval thresholds are configured per decision type at setup — confirm the exact weighting logic with us during onboarding.

 - How does this compare to Levridge or RedRiver for cooperative accounting?

 - Levridge and RedRiver specialize in cooperative equity tracking, patronage allocation, and back-office accounting — the financial reconciliation work a co-op's accountant handles.
-EnDAO is the governance layer: member votes, treasury approvals, and the decision record that audit-ready operations depend on.
+EnDAO is the governance layer: member votes, treasury approvals, and the permanent record of decisions audit-ready operations depend on.
 If your co-op needs automated patronage computation or NSAC-standard accounting, those tools handle it; EnDAO holds the decisions that authorize those transactions.